The Information Specialist

 - Cleaning the dataset of survey responses generated from the initial PSP survey to gather uncertainties

-- Categorising the survey responses, then creating clear, formatted indicative questions - or uncertainties which capture the meaning of the original submissions - and presenting these to the Steering Group for review and agreement
+- Categorising the survey responses, then creating clear, formatted indicative (or summary) questions - or uncertainties which capture the meaning of the original submissions - and presenting these to the Steering Group for review and agreement

 - Checking existing systematic reviews and guidelines or other evidence, to an agreed search strategy, to identify which questions have already been answered and to find any other research recommendations

 - Preparing a long list of indicative questions or uncertainties for interim prioritisation, ensuring that they are understandable for the patients, carers and clinicians who will be involved in this step and in the priority setting workshop

 - Managing a record of all PSP survey data, traceable back to the original survey submissions

 - Supplying the PSP’s working spreadsheet of indicative questions or uncertainties and the prioritised list of indicative questions or uncertainties from the priority setting workshop to the JLA, for publication on the JLA website

 - Providing regular updates of progress to the Steering Group, including enabling members to critique and have input to the analysis and development of the indicative questions

 - Critical appraisal skills: comfortable with managing and categorising large amounts of qualitative data, for example responses to open-ended survey questions

 - Attention to detail - methodical and organised